jnsbyr/esp8266-intexsbh20/README.md

 SB-H20 was needed.

 This was good enough for a lab test but not for a permanent solution.
-To keep the required modifications of the pool to a minimum an extension cable is needed to attach the WiFi remote control to the Intex control panel.
-I could not find a supplier that sells the Intex plugs separately.
-But if you have access to a 3D printer you should have a look at this
+To keep the required modifications of the pool to a minimum there are 2 options to attach the WiFi remote control to the Intex control panel:

+- use an extension cable (needs 2 Intex connectors)
-[3D model](https://www.thingiverse.com/thing:4130911).
-Otherwise you need to cut and tap the cable from the control panel to the main board.
+- cut and tap into the control panel cable

 ### PCB